 A student with a baccalaureate or professional degree is ineligible even if the degree is from an unaccredited school or is not recognized by your school.
 Similarly, a student with a baccalaureate or professional degree from a foreign school usually isn't eligible for a Pell grant.
 But because a foreign degree often won't translate neatly into the American classification, the school must judge whether it equates to a U.S. bachelor's degree.
 If the student provides written documentation that the foreign degree is not equivalent to a bachelor's degree awarded in the United States, your school may determine that he does not have a bachelor's degree.
-The documents may include informa-

-Undergraduate student definition and requirement

-34 CFR 668.2(b) HEA Sec.
+The documents may include information about the type of school the student attended and total years of education leading to the degree.
+Undergraduate student definition and requirement 34 CFR 668.2(b) HEA Sec.
 401(c)